typedb/typedb-docs/_09-query/01-match-clause.md

 Instances of attributes can be matched in various ways depending on the use case.

 #### Independent of type
-We can match instances of attributes based on their value regardless of what type of attribute they are.
-Let's look at an example.
+We can match instances of attributes based on their value regardless of their abel.

 <div class="tabs">